-Whether you are hosting in person phone banks or having your callers log in from home, ThruTalk’s web-based interface gives your campaign the flexibility to phone bank from anywhere.
-Here’s some tips for giving your callers the best possible experience regardless of where they are calling from.
+Whether you are hosting in-person phone banks or having your callers log in from home, ThruTalk’s web-based interface gives your campaign the flexibility to phone bank from anywhere.
+Here are some tips for giving your callers the best possible experience regardless of where they are calling from.

 - Training your volunteers to use ThruTalk is easy, before they arrive, you can have them watch our short video on how to use ThruTalk.
 Before you start calling, you can have them review the script with your script preview and use that time to address any of their questions regarding the script.

 - There are a number of ways to keep up morale and caller engagement during a phone banking shift.
 Many campaigns use encouragement like ringing a bell every time they get an RSVP or a commit to vote.
 A visual thermometer tracking calls and contacts will help people keep big picture goals in mind.
 And appointing a volunteer or organizer to act as a floating caller will give your volunteers the flexibility to use the restroom or get snacks without slowing the pace of calls.

 - While most business internet plans can support the bandwidth of a fully staffed ThruTalk phone bank, you should try to minimize the load on your internet so your phone bank can continue at full efficiency.
 Your volunteers should not be streaming music or videos or accessing other websites while they use ThruTalk as that can put a burden on your internet and cause connection speeds to suffer.